Softcatala/wikimedia-common-audio/README.md

-This is a collection of audios in Catalan languages with free licenses extracted from Wikimedia Common.
+This is a collection of audios in Catalan language with free licenses extracted from Wikimedia Common.

 This provides a richer alternative to Common Voice.